HDSC-Nijmegen/Slavenregisters/README.md

 Cleans the names in the slave registers.

-### 1. control entries
+### 1. Control entries
-- split/combine rows to ensure that each row contains 1 enslaved person
+- Split/combine rows to ensure that each row contains 1 enslaved person
-- set starting date to 1830 for series 1
+- Set starting date to 1830 for series 1

-### 2. standardise sex
+### 2. Standardise sex
 - Flagged all 571 names where occured as both male and female names
 - Manually controlled these entries
 - Recoded all 440 names where <25% had the alternative sex, except for: Cato, Jannie, Jantje, Minosabi(e), and Pietje.

-### 3. separate names and adjectives enslaved persons & mothers
+### 3. Separate names and adjectives enslaved persons & mothers
-- split names and person descriptions
+- Split names and person descriptions
-- standardise person descriptions
+- Standardise person descriptions

 | Type | Variation | Standardisation	|
 | ---- | --------- | --------------- |